Summer Law Student Internship Program

 The position is unpaid; potential interns are encourage to contact their schools about any stipend program that may be available to compensate students who accept government service positions.

-We will be accepting applications only via e-mail up to January 1.
-We anticipate conducting interviews during December and January and making a selection of the eight-member class by February 1, if not before.
+We will be accepting applications only via e-mail up to December 5.
+We anticipate conducting interviews during December and making a selection of the eight-member class by February 1, if not before.
 Individuals are encouraged to interview in person over the holiday season.